If you haven’t stayed at an EDITION hotel yet, you’re going to want to add the brand to your travel bucket list (if that’s your thing).

 All things considered, I was more than happy with the value I was getting for my money.

-Alternatively, I could have paid 240,000 Marriott Bonvoy points for the stay at the Bonvoy Category 8 property.
-However, my balance of a mere 24,000 Marriott Bonvoy points wouldn’t have put a dent in that.
+Alternatively, I could have paid 240,000 Marriott Bonvoy points for the stay, however, my balance of a mere 24,000 Marriott Bonvoy points wouldn’t have put a dent in that.

-Hot Tip: Marriott Bonvoy is eliminating award charts and moving to a dynamic pricing model in early 2022.
-If you have a stay you’ve been eyeing, don’t hesitate to book!
+Hot Tip: Marriott Bonvoy eliminated award charts and moved to a dynamic pricing model in early 2022.

 Upon arrival at the hotel, I was greeted immediately by a friendly doorman.
 He informed me that there was a bit of a line for check-in and offered me a seat at the bar with a complimentary refreshment while I waited.